AkoniToni/AkoniToni/README.md

 # 👋 Hi, I'm Tony Coraggio

-I am a tenacious **Marketplace Specialist** with an intuitive problem-solving mind.
-I love all things music, as evidenced by the great satisfaction when harmony is achieved
+I am a **Marketplace Specialist** with an intuitive problem-solving mind.
+I'm passionate about successful teamwork and creating relational solutions to technical problems.
+I also love music!
+We should connect!

 ---